HKalbasi/zngur/book/src/how_it_works.md

 ## How a Rust type is represented in C++

-A normal rust type ABI is undefined, so passing it directly in a cross language function call is undefined behavior.
+A normal rust type ABI is undefined, so passing it directly in a cross-language function call is undefined behavior.
 The thing that is guaranteed is that the size and alignment of a type won't change during a compile session.
-By adding static assertions against the user provided size and align in the `main.zng` file, Zngur ensures that it knows the correct size and align of the type for this compile session.
-Knowing the size and align of a type enables `std::ptr::read` and `std::ptr::write`.
+By adding static assertions against the user provided size and alignment in the `main.zng` file, Zngur ensures that it knows the correct size and alignment of the type for this compile session.
+Knowing the size and alignment of a type enables `std::ptr::read` and `std::ptr::write`.
 These functions only need the pointer to be valid (which basically means `ptr..ptr+size` should belong to a single live chunk of memory, [read more](https://doc.rust-lang.org/std/ptr/index.html#safety)) and aligned.
-So Zngur can use the pointer to the below `data` in those functions:
+So Zngur can use a pointer to `data`, as defined below, in those functions:

 ```C++
 alignas(align_value) mutable ::std::array<uint8_t, size_value> data;